Virginia Meriwether Davies

-Lucy Virginia Meriwether Davis Davies (April 18, 1862 – April 17, 1949) was one of New York State's first female physicians; she was also a botanist, civil libertarian, suffragist, philosopher and lover of music and art.
+Lucy Virginia Meriwether Davis Davies (April 18, 1862 – April 17, 1949) was one of the first female physicians in New York State.
+She was also a botanist, civil libertarian, suffragist, philosopher and lover of music and art.
 She had studied medicine to escape a scandal after she eloped with and then killed her first husband.
-He had agreed it was self-defence before he died.
-She married again only to find out years later that her husband had two complete families and two wives.
+He had agreed it was self-defense before he died.
+She married again only to find out years later that her husband was a bigamist, having two complete families and two wives.

 Early life

 Lucy Virginia "Dockie" Meriwether was born in Huntsville, Alabama, on April 18, 1862.
 The daughter of Lide Parker Smith and Niles Meriwether, she took a personal independence naturally.

 In 1882 she graduated from the Augusta Female Seminary in Stanton, Virginia.

 Career

 There was a lot of gossip after she shot and killed her husband even though everyone including the victim agreed it was self-defence.
 To avoid this, Virginia Meriwether Davis did not go home but went to New York to study medicine at the New York Infirmary for Indigent Women and Children of which Dr. Emily Blackwell was founder and dean.
 She was graduated in 1886 from the Woman's Medical College with the honors of her class, becoming one of the first female doctors in the United States, and remained in New York to practice.

-Her medical work was almost exclusively in connection with the New York Infant Asylum, where she served as resident physician for four years.
-The institution had at the time the largest lying-in service conducted by women in the U.S., and the lowest mortality and sick rates of any lying-in wards in the world.
+Meriwether conducted her medical work almost exclusively in connection with the New York Infant Asylum, where she served as resident physician for four years.
+The institution had at the time the largest lying-in service conducted by women in the United States, and the lowest mortality and sick rates of any maternity wards in the world.